 - The Surround SCM command line client (CLI), sscm.exe, must be installed on the build server computer.
 If you use agent-side check outs, the CLI must also be installed on the agent computer.

 - You must have permission to log in to Surround SCM and get files.
 If you use labels in TeamCity, you must use Surround SCM 2013.2 and later and have permission to label files in Surround SCM.

 Installing the plug-in

-Note: If you upgrade Surround SCM, you should also upgrade the TeamCity integration plug-in.
-The plug-in is backward compatible.
-It supports data created using earlier plug-in versions, but not later versions.
+Note: Make sure you are using the current TeamCity integration plug-in version.
+The plug-in is backward compatible, which means it supports data created using earlier plug-in versions but not later versions.
 The current plug-in version is 2.1, which was released in December 2014.

 Configuring a Surround SCM repository as a VCS root

 The Version Control System (VCS) root is the Surround SCM branch and repository to associate with your build configuration.